Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Simulated Data Results

 \subsection{Simulations}

 We test our lens modelling and subhalo scanning pipelines on a sample of $16$ simulated lenses.
 For every lens we assume a lens galaxy and subhalo (when included) at $z=0.5$, and a source at $z=1.0$.
-Light in the lens galaxy is simulated using two S\'ersic profiles with the same centre; its mass assumes a PL.
+Each lens galaxy is simulated using two centrally aligned S\'ersic profiles and a PL mass profile.
 Sources are simulated using either a single S\'ersic profile or a superposition of between 1 and 6 elliptical \citet[][hereafter EFF]{eff87} profiles,

 where $r_{\rm c}$ is a scale factor that relates the profile to the circular half light radius and $\eta$ controls the intensity gradient of the profile.
-The EFF profile is used by \citet{Cornachione2018} to model the BELLS-GALLERY source galaxies, and we adopt parameter values representative of those.
+The EFF profile is used by \citet{Cornachione2018} to model the BELLS-GALLERY source galaxies, and we adopt parameter values representative of their results.
+We assume $\eta = 1.5$ for all simulated sources.

-We simulate four baseline models of lens light, lens mass and source light (see \cref{table:MassModelSim}).
+We simulate four baseline models of lens light, lens mass and source light (see \cref{table:MassModelSim} and \cref{table:SourceModelSim}).
 The same mass model is used to simulate lenses one and three, which forms a nearly complete Einstein ring but with either a single S\'ersic source or six EFF profiles.
 For each lens, we create $4$ mock images with subhalos of mass $10^{10.5}$M$_{\odot}$, $10^{10.0}$M$_{\odot}$, $10^{9.5}$M$_{\odot}$ or where the subhalo is omitted.
-The $(x^{\rm sub},\,y^{\rm sub})$ coordinates of each subhalo are chosen to be near or on top of the lensed source's emission, because if they are too far away they will not be detectable and thus not test our subhalo scanning analysis.
+The $(x^{\rm sub},\,y^{\rm sub})$ coordinates of each subhalo are chosen to be near or on top of the lensed source's emission, to ensure they perturb the source's emission significantly enough to be detectable and thus able to test our subhalo scanning analysis.